 - 1 teaspoon (2 g) ginger

-- Heat oven to 375ºF.
+- Heat oven to 350ºF.
 Roll dough into 1 1/4-inch balls.
-(I portion my dough into 7/8-oz (28g) balls using my Salter digital scale.)
-Dip balls in sugar and place sugared side up on a parchment-lined baking sheet.
-Sprinkle each with two or three drops of water.
-(This is sort of awkward — I dipped a fork in a cup of water and sort of pulled water from the glass to sprinkle it on top… if that makes any sense.
-Kristina in fact skips the water-sprinkling step.)
-Bake 10 minutes.
+(I portion my dough into 7/8-oz (28g) balls using my digital scale.)
+Dip balls in sugar and place sugared side up on a parchment-lined sheet pan.
+Bake for 8 to 11 minutes (8 minutes for the smaller size cookies, 11 minutes for the larger cookies).
 Remove from oven and let cool completely on sheet pan before eating.